NSO-developer/xran-demo/nso-setup.md

 ## Load the operational state into RU

-Get the IPC port for the NETSIm RU
+Get the IPC port for the NETSIM RU

     $ ncs-netsim list